shuftipro/Android-SDK/verification-with-rest-api/README.md

 	Required: **Yes**
 	Type: **Interface**

-	This is the reference of your activity which implement the ShuftiVerifyListener interface.
+	This is the reference of your activity which is implemented in the ShuftiVerifyListener interface.

 ## Sample Request